Zuma-Reign/Login-page/README.md

 # Login Page

-A simple and modern login page built with **vanilla JavaScript**, HTML, and CSS.
-This project demonstrates core authentication UI patterns, including email/password input fields, error handling, and clean responsive design—without any frameworks.
+A simple and modern login page built with vanilla HTML, and CSS.
+This project demonstrates core email/password input fields and clean responsive design—without any frameworks.

 ## Features

 - Responsive layout for desktop and mobile
-- Email and password input validation
-- Error feedback for invalid credentials
 - Clean, minimal UI design
 - Easy to integrate or customize